Top TikTok Follower Tools

-What’s left now, is to think about what it is you want to post.
-This is another point where Tik Tok’s analytics come in very useful.
+What’s left now is to think about what you want to post.
+This is another point where TikTok’s analytics come in very useful.

-Using analytics will help you easier determine what is going to have the most impact.
+Using analytics will help you determine what is going to have the most impact.
 So, the first thing you should do is look at your top-performing content.

-To view this information, go to the analytics page on Tik Tok and tap “Content”.
-Here, you can see how each of your posts has performed over the past week and can gain great insight as to what people like to see.
+To view this information, go to the analytics page on TikTok and tap “Content.”
+Here, you can see how each of your posts has performed over the past week and can gain great insight into what people like to see.

-If you want to learn more about an individual video, just click on one.
+If you want to learn more about an individual video, click on one.
 You instantly get to know how many people have viewed, liked, and shared the post, as well as the average time they hung around to watch.

 Just remember that TikTok goes by Coordinated Universal Time (UTC), so make sure you convert this time to match the timezone of your followers!

 If you find that you have a very similar amount of followers in different time zones, you have two options: